codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ---
 title: "Authorize with Embedded Link"
 sidebar_label: Overview
-description: "Embed Link in your application with our authorization flow component"
+description: "Embed our auth flow in your application with our low-code component"
 ---

 import Tabs from "@theme/Tabs";